Why is Raw Dog Food So Important?

 How Often Should I Feed my dog?

-The benefits of raw feeding are often apparent in most dogs almost immediately.
+The benefits of raw dog food are often apparent in most dogs almost immediately.
 Everything will be better.
 First of all, as it’s the difference between fillet steak and salty porridge, your dog will actually be excited by their dinner.
 Much more of your dogs nutritional requirements will be satisfied and within days their coats will start to shine.
-Over time all the fresh protein will feed a lush coat and sleek muscle tone (think of a guy going to gym on a diet of meat and veg versus the same guy eating 50-60% bread, muscle needs protein to grow).
+Over time all the fresh protein will feed a lush coat and sleek muscle tone (think of a guy going to the gym on a diet of meat and veg versus the same guy eating 50-60% bread, muscle needs protein to grow).

 Axelsson, E., Ratnakumar, A., Arendt, M.L., Maqbool, K., Webster, M.T., Perloski, M., Liberg, O., Arnemo, J.M., Hedhammar, A. & Lindblad-Toh, K. (2013).
 The genomic signature of dog domestication reveals adaptation to a starch-rich diet.
 Nature, 495: 360–364